insooth/insooth.github.io/deferred-initialisation.md

 };
 ```

 that delegates the required work from the constructor of the class `A` to its member function `init`.
-Possible pitfall is the lack of the "re-init" on copy and copy-assignment (move and move-assignment is not considered &mdash; object is already initialised).
+Possible pitfall is the lack of the "re-init" on copy and copy-assignment (move and move-assignment are not considered &mdash; object is already initialised).
 That can be solved with a custom type that replaces the `int` type used in the example above.

 ## A prototype